 website | multiple locations in Seattle, Portland, New York City, and Los Angeles | monthly subscription available

-My favorite coffee from Caffe Vita used to be the Theo Blend (~$17) that’s roasted in partnership with the famous company that used to make some best chocolate in Seattle before moving to another state.
+My favorite coffee from Caffe Vita used to be the Theo Blend (~$19) that’s roasted in partnership with the famous company that used to make some of the best chocolate in Seattle before moving to another state.
 However, I now find it a bit too dark, so I prefer the single origin light roasts that they switch out monthly.

 Pilgrim Coffee Roasters